 The quality of the geocorrection for each project is described in the documentation supplied with the delivery.
 Typically the geocorrection is of the order of a couple of metres, equating to approximately 1 pixel depending on flight altitude.
-Higher accuracy relies on an accurate Digital Surface Model (DSM).
-The freely available global ASTER digital elevation data is used and supplied with the delivered mapped files.
+High accuracy relies on an accurate Digital Surface Model (DSM).
+The freely available global ASTER digital elevation data are used during quality checks and an elevation model is supplied with the delivered mapped files.
 Accuracy may be improved by using a DSM derived from higher resolution data such as LiDAR.
 An indication of the average error between vector overlays is included in the delivery documentation where vector overlays or other ground truth information is available.